Machine Learning in Downlink Coordinated Multipoint in Heterogeneous Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} demand for data traffic over cellular networks continues to increase with emphasis on low latency and reliability.
-Heterogeneous networks are one of the most important solutions to increase the network capacity, where low power base stations are deployed along with the existing high power macro base stations.
-The downlink \textit{Coordinated Multi-Point} (DL CoMP) operation was first introduced in 3gpp Rel 11 for LTE-Advanced networks as a feature that improves data rates coverages and cellular capacity at cell edge using a fiber backhaul serving as the X2 interface \cite{3gpp36819}.
-DL CoMP further developed in 3gpp Rel 13 with coordinated synchronization transmissions taking place between the base stations involved.
-It is likely to continue play an important role in 5G \cite{6815892}.
+The demand for data traffic over cellular networks continues to increase with emphasis on low latency and high reliability.
+Heterogeneous networks are an important solution to the problem of increase in capacity demand.
+In heterogeneous networks, pico base stations are deployed with the existing macro base stations.
+The downlink \textit{coordinated multi-point} (DL CoMP) operation was first introduced in \mbox{3gpp Rel 11} for \textit{long term evolution advanced} (LTE-A) networks.
+It was a feature that improved data rates coverages and cellular capacity at cell edge using a fiber backhaul \cite{3gpp36819, 7947086}.
+DL CoMP was further enhanced in 3gpp Rel~13 (eCoMP) with fast \textit{channel state information} (CSI) acquisition messages being sent between the base stations involved.
+DL CoMP will play an important role in the \textit{fifth generation of wireless communications} (5G) air interface which is also known as \textit{New Radio} (NR) \cite{6815892}.

+CoMP was studied extensively in several papers \cite{huq,7432047,7938355} with solutions offered through convex optimization, Markov chain based models, and queuing theory.
+Different from these papers, we employ machine learning on the joint transmission scheme where the UE is likely to receive data from multiple streams.

-DL CoMP (CoMP from now on) has various implementations.
-Our focus is on the \textit{joint processing} scheme, where the \textit{user equipment} (UE) spatially multiplexed data streams are available at more than one point participating in the data transmission in a time-frequency resource.
-These points (or base stations) form the \textit{CoMP cooperating set}.
-This effectively forms a distributed \textit{multiple input multiple output} (MIMO) channel with streams from each base station in the CoMP cooperating set.
-We further develop a machine learning based algorithm to improve end-user experience for UEs served by coordinating base stations using joint processing.
-This algorithm can reside in a centralized location as part of \textit{self-organizing networks} (SON).
-The overall view is in Fig.~\ref{fig:dlcomp}.
+In this paper, we focus on the \textit{joint processing} scheme of CoMP in the downlink direction, where the receiver is the \textit{user equipment} (UE).
+Spatially multiplexed data streams transmitted by the \textit{base station} (BS) are available at more than one transmission point.
+These points (or base stations) form the CoMP \textit{cooperating set}.
+This effectively forms a distributed \textit{multiple input multiple output} (MIMO) channel with streams from each BS in the CoMP cooperating set.

-In \cite{huq}, the authors propose a convex optimization problem to improve energy efficiency at the expense of the minimum user data rate, which we aim at improving.
-In \cite{7432047}, the authors introduce a traffic analysis model based on Markov chains and approximately compute the power in multi-cell environments in a joint transmission CoMP scheme.
-They introduce call admission control to improve the resource utilization based on transmission from multiple cells---an environment that resembles our setup.
-They also compute the effective throughput and probability of call blocking.
-We focus on user perceived throughput and error rate with no consideration of the call blocking.

-In \cite{nigam2014}, the authors applied a noncoherent joint transmission CoMP scheme to heterogeneous cellular networks, and used Rayleigh fading.
-There was no use of machine learning in their problem statement.